hunterirving/matryoshka/readme.md

 ## themes
 press `F2` to cycle through available themes.

-to create a new theme, add a CSS rule set with the following form to index.html:
+to create a new theme, add a CSS ruleset with the following structure to index.html:

 ```css
 :root[data-theme="sunflower"] {